Inheritances of Kathmandu – 3 Days

 Evening, enjoy a complimentary farewell dinner at a local Nepali restaurant with cultural program.
 Later, our Airport Representative will drop you at the airport on time for your return flight.

-Complimentary Breakfast & Dinner
+Complimentary Breakfast & Dinner included.

 Airport picks up & drops by tourist vehicle.